 Examples of the Middle Ground Fallacy

 Suppose one of the two best employees of your company thinks that the best way to increase the sales of this product is changing the packaging style of that product, and the other best employee is strictly again changing the packaging style.
-If you decide to make the compromise between these two opinions, i.e., you have decided not to change the whole packaging style but only make some changes in the packaging, then you are choosing the middle ground fallacy argument.
-There may be a possible chance that the opinions of both of the employees were wrong, and you might need to improve your sales and marketing staff to boost the sales.
+If you decide to make a compromise between these two opinions, i.e., you have decided not to change the whole packaging style but only make some changes in the packaging, then you are choosing the middle ground fallacy argument.
+There may be a possible chance that the opinions of both of the employees were wrong, and you might need to improve your sales and marketing staff to boost sales.

 21. The Personal Incredulity Fallacy

 The personal incredulity fallacy happens, when the person concludes something is false only because he/she fails to understand why that particular thing is right.
 This is wrong because the personal lack of understanding of certain things does not mean that thing is wrong, it only means that the person needed to grow his/her knowledge regarding that matter.
 If a person has full knowledge about a particular, and then he/she is stating that the said claim is wrong, it makes sense.
 People who find it difficult to understand new ideas often fell victim to this fallacy.

 Example of Personal Incredulity Fallacy

 Suppose, you believe that one should focus on the traditional methods of sales and marketing and not on digital marketing.
 The real reason behind this could be you are not aware of the benefits of digital marketing and how it works.
 Hence, your statement represents the personal incredulity fallacy.
 This fallacy is when one person protects their generalized claim by denying counterexamples.
 They do this by changing the initial terms of their generalization to invalidate any counterexamples that might exist.

 22. The Tu QuoQue Fallacy